|Oracle® Automatic Storage Management Administrator's Guide

 When exporting file systems through NFS on Linux, use the

 -fsid=num exports option.
 This option forces the file system identification portion of the file handle used to communicate with NFS clients to be the specified number instead of a number derived from the major and minor number of the block device on which the file system is mounted.
-Any 32-bit number can be used for
+You can use any 32-bit number for

 num must be unique among members of the cluster and must be the same